ninjasource/embedded-bacnet/README.md

 You may notice that there are no (or very little) unit tests.
 This is because I am not (yet) convinced that the parsing is correct and I don't want to write tests to cover incorrect logic.
 Once I have tested this with multiple real-world controllers I will be happier with what tag numbers are unchanging and which ones are implementation specific.
 The tests will come.

+## Undersstanding the internals

+At its heart this library is a bacnet codec (encoder / decoder).
+Because it does not allocate memory AND we have to deal with varying nubers of things (for example a bacnet packet may have any number of objects in it) the encoding and decoding parts have different representations.
+For example if you wanted to encode a list of objects you would pass a slice from some container because you know, beforehand, how many objects you want to include in the packet.
+When decoding lists of things we use an iterator so the user can collect those object into a vector or simply process them on the fly.
+Internally this is represented as a reader that decodes objects on the fly from a byte buffer.